KryptonPortugal/Krypton/Krypton/Content/Mathematics/Fundamental Mathematics/57 - Manifolds and cell complexes/An introduction to  smooth manifold theory via artificial neural networks.md

 Pretty simple, right?
 But there's a catch.
 In an ideal world, you'd keep adding neurons until you achieve your desired approximation.
 However, the cruel reality is that neurons aren't unlimited, computational costs are very prevalent in this world.
 This sets up a pretty interesting challenge: **how do you maximize the dimension of $\mathcal{S}$ while not being able to add an infinite number of neurons?**

-Now, that's a tough nut to crack.
-But guess what?
-We're going to tackle this head-on in the next section.
-So, don't go anywhere – the best is yet to come!

 ## The Parameter space